 However, even apart from their Denver connection, DJILP and TVFA are a perfect fit for one another in that they both seek to further the discussion of international law and foreign policy in important and meaningful ways.
 Between the wide view taken by the Denver Journal of International Law & Policy and The View From Above’s ability to capitalize on the rapid flow of online information, these two publications offer a take on international law that is complementary, complete, and totally unique in the world of international law.

 Taken together, DJILP and TVFA offer information in four different ways.
-First, THe View From Above offers the Newsroom, which is a daily online aggregator of news relating to international law and policy.
-Second, the staff of DJILP works together to write “critical analysis posts,” which take the most important developments and summarize the range of opinion surrounding the coverage of those developments.
+First, THe View From Above offers the Newsroom, which is a daily curated digest of news relating to international law and policy.
+Second, the staff of DJILP works together to write “featured articles,” which provide analysis on the important developments in international law and policy, and summarize the range of opinion surrounding the coverage of those developments.
 Third, TVFA works with academics, practitioners, students, and Nanda Center staff to produce online columns, which take a more careful and detailed view of developments in international law and policy.
-Fourth, the Denver Journal of International Law & Policy offers a preview of upcoming articles and an online archive of every article published in the journal since 1971.
+Fourth, the Denver Journal of International Law & Policy offers an online archive of every article published in the journal since 1971.
 These four levels of information will allow the user to customize his or her experience.
 Daily, weekly, monthly, and quarterly readers will each find a website that is up to date, highly relevant and responsive to their needs.

 In the end, though, the most important information on this website will come neither from DJILP nor TVFA.
 It will come from the users and contributors themselves, just below the posts, in the “comments” section.
 We invite all readers to comment on articles, reply to others’ comments and rate the comments thereby moving them up and down the comments list.
 We only ask that you abide by our comment guidelines.
 If you find an article or discussion that you think may be of interest to your friends or colleagues, share it on Facebook or Tweet it to your followers.
 The more people involved in our community, the more vibrant it will be.